vanderlee/PHPSwaggerGen/README.md

 ### `items {value}` (parameter/property)

 ### `deprecated` (method)
+Indicates that a method is deprecated and should no longer be used/.

 ### `enum {word} {word} {...} {word}` (parameter/property)
-Enumeration of the current primitive (property or parameter)
+Enumeration of the current primitive (property or parameter).

 ### `produces {mime-type} {mime-type} {...} {mime-type}` (api)

 ### `consumes {mime-type} {mime-type} {...} {mime-type}` (api)

 ### `include {relative-path}`
-Include the file at the relative path
+Include the file at the relative path from the currently processing file.

 Example
 -------